-As of the date of this Quarterly Report, COVID-19 coronavirus has been declared a pandemic by the World Health Organization, has been declared a National Emergency by the United States Government and has resulted in several states being designated disaster zones.
-COVID-19 coronavirus caused significant volatility in global markets.
+On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency caused by a new strain of the coronavirus ("COVID-19") and advised of the risks to the international community as the virus spread globally.
+In March 2020, the WHO classified the COVID-19 outbreak as a pandemic based on the rapid increase in exposure globally.
 The spread of COVID-19 coronavirus has caused public health officials to recommend precautions to mitigate the spread of the virus, especially as to travel and congregating in large numbers.
 In addition, certain states and municipalities have enacted quarantining and "shelter-in-place" regulations which severely limit the ability of people to move and travel and require non-essential businesses and organizations to close.
 While some states have lifted certain "shelter-in-place" restrictions and travel bans, as they are removed there is no certainty that an outbreak will not occur and additional restrictions imposed again in response.
 Additionally, several states have lifted restrictions only to reimpose such restrictions as the number of cases rise again.
 Lastly, as vaccinations become readily available we cannot predict what restrictions may be imposed in the event of a vaccine mandate for travel to and from particular destinations.

-It is unclear how such restrictions, which will contribute to a general slowdown in the global economy, will affect our business, results of operations, financial condition and our future strategic plans.
+It is unclear how such restrictions, which will contribute to a general slowdown in the global economy, and it is difficult to isolate the impact of the pandemic on our business, results of operations, financial condition and our future strategic plans.
 Further, while many businesses have survived the past year, and some thrived, as COVID-19 becomes more controlled, we cannot predict how the global economy will respond to the return to normalcy, or whether it will continue to sustain steadily.